cloudflare/cloudflare-docs/content/dns/zone-setups/full-setup/setup.md

 <summary>No</summary>
 <div>

-If you do not already have a domain name and plan to use Cloudflare for your authoritative DNS, we highly recommend purchasing your domain name through [Cloudflare Registrar](/registrar/get-started/register-domain).
+If you do not already own a domain name and plan to use Cloudflare for your authoritative DNS, we highly recommend purchasing your domain name through [Cloudflare Registrar](/registrar/get-started/register-domain).

 Using Cloudflare Registrar simplifies your setup process by automatically using Cloudflare for authoritative DNS.